 - 8 mg buprenorphine / 2 mg naloxone

 - 12 mg buprenorphine / 3 mg naloxone

-Studies show that Suboxone is effective for reducing opioid misuse.
+In addition, studies show that is effective for reducing opioid misuse.
 It’s also effective for keeping people with opioid dependence in treatment over a period of 24 weeks.
-(How well a drug such as Suboxone performs is partly assessed based on how long people stay in treatment).
+How well a drug such as performs is partly assessed based on how long people stay in treatment.

 Forms and administration

 However, is available as an oral film that can be used under your tongue (sublingual) or between your gums and your cheek (buccal).

 Similarly, Bunavail is available as a film that’s placed between your gums and your cheek (buccal).